 No civil traffic infraction shall be considered a lesser included offense of any criminal traffic offense.

-Florida Rules of Traffic Court for Criminal Offenses - Visit the Florida Bar website to learn more about the rules that govern traffic court and county court throughout the state.
-Also find the committee notes for each amendment that explain the rules and reasons for changing the rules each time.
+Florida Rules of Traffic Court for Criminal Offenses – Visit the Florida Bar website to learn more about the rules that govern traffic court and county court throughout the state.
+Find the committee notes for each amendment that explain the rules and reasons for changing the rules each time.